vmsmith/CookBook/stews_beef_bourginon.md

 10. Add the tomato paste, garlic and thyme.
 11. Bring to a light simmer on the stove, then cover and simmer in the lower part of the oven for 3 to 4 hours, or until the meat is easily pierced.
 12. **All this can be done a day ahead of time to let the flavors marry**

+#### Preparation Day Two
+1. Smash the garlic
+2. Prep the pearl onions

+#### Directions Day Two

+1. Reheat the stew.
-13. In the last hour of cooking, add the marrow bones.
+2. Add the marrow bones.
-14. Bring 1 1/2 tablespoons butter and 2 teaspoons oil to a medium heat in a sauté pan.
+3. Bring 1 1/2 tablespoons butter and 2 teaspoons oil to a medium heat in a sauté pan.
-15. Add the pearl onions and toss around in the fat until they've browned, 10 minutes.
+4. Add the pearl onions and toss around in the fat until they've browned, 10 minutes.
-16. Then stir in 1/2 cup beef stock, a small pinch of salt and pepper and the herb bouquet.
+5. Then stir in 1/2 cup beef stock, a small pinch of salt and pepper and the herb bouquet.
-17. Reduce the heat to low and simmer the onions for about 40 minutes, until the liquid has evaporated, and the onions are tender.
+6. Reduce the heat to low and simmer the onions for about 40 minutes, until the liquid has evaporated, and the onions are tender.
-18. Remove the onions and set aside.
+7. Remove the onions and set aside.
-19. Discard the herb bouquet and wipe out the skillet.
+8. Discard the herb bouquet and wipe out the skillet.
 Add the remaining butter and oil and bring to a medium heat.
-20. Add the mushrooms and cook for about 5 minutes, shaking the pan to coat with the butter.
+9. Add the mushrooms and cook for about 5 minutes, shaking the pan to coat with the butter.
-21. Place a colander over a large pot.
+10. Place a colander over a large pot.
 Drain the beef stew through the colander and into the pot.
-22. Place the pot with the sauce over a medium heat and simmer for about 5 minutes, skimming any fat on top.
+11. Place the pot with the sauce over a medium heat and simmer for about 5 minutes, skimming any fat on top.
-23. Pour the beef and vegetables back into the Dutch oven.
+12. Pour the beef and vegetables back into the Dutch oven.
-24. Add the pearl onions and mushrooms to the pot.
+13. Add the pearl onions and mushrooms to the pot.
-25. Pour the sauce over the beef mix and simmer an additional 3 to 5 minutes.
+14. Pour the sauce over the beef mix and simmer an additional 3 to 5 minutes.